Common Private Equity Interview Questions

 - Steady, Predictable Cash Flow Generation

-- Operates in Mature Industry with Defensible Market Positioning
+- Operates in a Mature Industry with Defensible Market Positioning

 - Business Model with Recurring Revenue Component